denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 faster speeds than tape reels.
 They were used for fast, temporary internal storage.
-A drum’s surface was coated with a “thin film composed of finely divided magnetic oxides of iron suspended in a plastic lacquer, and applied to the drums with an artist’s air brush.”[56]
-The Mark III Calculator used twenty-five such drums, rotating at 6,900 rpm; each was capable of storing 240 binary digits.
+A drum’s surface was coated with a “thin film composed of finely divided magnetic oxides of iron suspended in a plastic lacquer, and applied to the drums with an artist’s air brush.”[^36] A single Mark III calculator used twenty-five such drums, rotating at 6,900 rpm, each capable of storing 240 binary digits.

-In addition to the fast “internal storage” drums, the floor plan included eight slow “external storage” tape-reader mechanisms.
-Tape was slower than drums but cheaper.
-It easily extended to multiple reels, thus approaching the architecture of an ideal Turing machine, which, if you recall, called for tape of “infinite length.”
-In practice, tape was in limited supply merely long enough to answer the needs of military computation.
+In addition to the fast “internal storage” drums, the Mark III floor plan included eight slow “external storage” tape-reader mechanisms.
+Tape was slower than drums but also cheaper.
+It easily extended to multiple reels, thus approaching the architecture of an ideal Turing machine, which called for tape of “infinite length.”[^37] In practice, tape was in limited supply, long enough to answer the needs of military computation.
 Unlike stationary drums, tape was portable.
 Operators could prepare tape in advance, in a different room, at the allotted instructional tape preparation table.
 The information on tape would then be synced with and transferred to a slow drum.
 In the next stage the slow drum accelerated to match the higher rotating speeds of the more rapid internal storage drums, and the information was transferred again for computation.
 The Mark III Calculator was further equipped with five printers “for presenting computed results in a form suitable for publication.”
-The printers were capable of determining the “number of digits to be printed, the intercolumnar and interlinear spacing, and other items related to the typography of the printed page.”[57]
+The printers were capable of determining the “number of digits to be printed, the intercolumnar and interlinear spacing, and other items related to the typography of the printed page.”[^38]

 In reflecting on these early “supercomputers,” one imagines the pathway of a single character as it crosses surfaces, through doorways and interfaces, gaining new shapes and temporalities with each transition.

 Electromagnetic signals were transcoded into binary numerical notation.
 To transfer characters onto tape, operators sat at the numerical tape preparation